Asura (2015 film): Plot

 The higher officials take severe action against Dharma.
 Later in the investigation, he discovers Charlie and Pandu's meeting.
-In the search of Pandu, he successfully went to his hideout.
-In a rough chase, Daya kills Pandu to increase his share and reveals that after escaping Charlie from the jail, Daya will kill him too and grab the whole diamonds which possessed by Charlie unknown to Muthyammanna,.
-Then, the commissioner transferred Dharma to his office as punishment on charges of negligence of duty.
+In the search for Pandu, he successfully went to his hideout.
+In a rough chase, Daya kills Pandu to increase his share and reveals that after escaping from Charlie, Daya will kill him and grab the diamonds that Charlie has, which Muthyammanna does not know.

-Then, the commissioner takes it as a challenge and transfers Charlie to the special jail for hanging under his control.
-Taking it as an advantage, Muthyammanna and Daya attack on the police under way and successfully have Charlie escape, whose face is covered with a cloth.
+The commissioner transfers Dharma to his office as punishment for charges of negligence of duty.
+Then, the commissioner takes it as a challenge and transfers Charlie to the special jail under his control.
+Taking it as an advantage, Muthyammanna and Daya attack the police on the way and successfully have Charlie escape, whose face is covered with a cloth.
 Suddenly, to their shock, Dharma enters and attacks them.
-While in a shootout, Charlie injures Daya and escapes successfully, and then Dharma kills Daya.
-After that, the police alert the public on Charlie's escape and announce a ransom on him.
+While in a shootout, Charlie injures Daya and escapes successfully, and Dharma kills Daya.
+After that, the police alert the public to Charlie's escape and announce a ransom for him.

 Meanwhile, Dharma successfully protects Harika, the hangman's mother, and the magistrate's son.
-Then, the human rights commission gives a severe charge on Dharma and suspends him for a temporary period, while the human rights investigation continues.
-After a few days, Dharma goes to a secret hideout to meet a wounded Muthyammanna and says that actually, Charlie was dead earlier after kidnapping Harika.
+The human rights commission gives a severe charge against Dharma and temporarily suspends him, while the investigation continues.
+After a few days, Dharma goes to a secret hideout to meet a wounded Muthyammanna and says Charlie actually died earlier after kidnapping Harika.
 The hangman and magistrate informed him that their family members were also kidnapped.
-Then, he makes a plan to save them from the evil clutches, so he said that Charlie was alive because of a technical issue in the mission and arranged a former criminal to act as Charlie.
-The plan was successful when the people were attacked on the police.
+He makes a plan to save them from the evil clutches, so he said that Charlie was alive because of a technical issue in the mission and arranged for a former criminal to act as Charlie.
+The plan was successful when the people attacked the police.

-Dharma then tells his previous conversation with Charlie.
-After knowing Charlie's plans through Saira, Dharma meets Charlie in the meeting.
-Charlie announced to Dharma that nobody could stop him from escaping from jail.
-He also reveals his deal with Pandu to Dhama, and Dharma asks, "If you may be cheated by them, then what will you do?"
-Charlie replies by saying he can not be cheated by anyone because the diamonds were in a safe, which can be opened through his fingerprint, which was located in a secret place.
+Dharma tells his previous conversation with Charlie.
+After knowing Charlie's plans from Saira, Dharma meets Charlie.
+Charlie told Dharma that nobody could stop him from escaping jail, while also revealing his deal with Pandu to Dharma.
+Dharma questions Charlie, who says that nobody can cheat him because the diamonds were in a safe, which was located in a secret place and can be opened through his fingerprint.

-After Charlie's death, the hangman cuts Charlie's hand.
-Dharma finds out the place through Saira, possesses Charlie's diamonds, and sends the diamonds secretly to Charlie's stepmother.
+After Charlie's death, the hangman cuts off Charlie's hand.
+Dharma finds out the place through Saira, obtains Charlie's diamonds, and secretly sends them to Charlie's stepmother.
 He reveals the entire story and keeps it a secret.
-The diamonds will be used for a good purpose, which an NGO is going to launched by Charlie's stepmother.
+The diamonds will be used for a good purpose, which an NGO is going to launch by Charlie's stepmother.
 After hearing this, Muthyammanna dies.